prudhvi45-D/spotify-clone/README.md

 # spotify-clone
-spotify clone which depicts the original spotify home page
+spotify clone which depicts the original spotify home page.